venkatrudraraju/StockPrice/README.md

-# Predicting Stock Price-Performance comparison of ARIMA models with supervised learning algorithms  #
+# Performance comparison of ARIMA models with supervised learning algorithms to develop a higher accuracy prediction model for stock price forecasting on the Toronto Stock Exchange

-# Download data from Yahoo finance using quantmod package
+# Download RBC historical data from Yahoo finance using quantmod package

 library(quantmod)